transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

 <strong>Trace Mayer:</strong>  Yeah.
-And I won’t be surprised if we've just seen the beginning of some of the legal issues with bitcoin companies is in the US.
+And I won’t be surprised if we've just seen the beginning of some of the <a href="/bitcoin-legal-issues/">legal issues with bitcoin companies</a> is in the US.

 </p><p>